dudsdeepz/dudsdeepz/README.md

 ## About Me

 - 🎓 Currently studying at 42 Lisbon.
-- 💡 Exploring Cyber Security.
+- 💡 Exploring Game developing.
 - ♟️ Chess
 - 🌍 Living in portugal